Defensive Few-shot Learning

-Fortunately, the episodic training makes DN4-AT perform much better than the non-episode based DN4-AT on both clean and adversarial examples.
-For instance, when $\epsilon\!=\!0.003$, the episode-based DN4-AT obtains $10.64\%$ and $13.72\%$ improvements over the non-episode based one on the adversarial accuracy and $\mathcal{F}_{0.5}$ score, respectively.
-More importantly, the clean accuracy is improved from $52.59\%$ to $67.30\%$, which is much close to the normal clean accuracy ($70.84\%$).
-Therefore, it means that the episode-based adversarial training can not only transfer the adversarial defense knowledge but also preserve the clean classification knowledge.
-This verifies that the traditional sample distribution consistency assumption may not guarantee the model's generalization on both clean and adversarial examples, while the task distribution consistency assumption during episodic training can properly make it.
-This achieves the first target in Section~\ref{experiments}.
+Fortunately, the episodic training makes DN4+ET perform much better than DN4+AT (which is trained without Ep) on both clean and adversarial examples.
+For instance, when $\epsilon\!=\!0.01$, DN4+ET obtains $19.42\%$ and $16.78\%$ improvements over DN4+AT on the clean accuracy and adversarial accuracy, respectively.
+More importantly, the clean accuracy ($71.54\%$) is even better than the normal clean accuracy ($70.39\%$).
+Therefore, it suggests that the episode-based adversarial training (ET) can not only transfer the adversarial defense knowledge but also maintain the clean classification knowledge.
+This verifies that the traditional sample-level distribution consistency assumption may not guarantee the model's generalization on both clean and adversarial examples, but the task-level distribution consistency assumption during episodic training can properly make it, as stated in the first question in Section~\ref{analysis_task}.